2017 Eldora Dirt Derby: Qualifying

-Qualifying for the five heats took place on Wednesday, July 19, at 5:00 PM EST. Each driver would have two laps to set a fastest time; the fastest of the two would count as their official qualifying lap.
+Qualifying for the five heats took place on Wednesday, July 19, at 5:00 p.m.
+EST. Each driver would have two laps to set a fastest time; the fastest of the two would count as their official qualifying lap.
 Qualifying would set the grid positions for the heats; first would get first in heat one, second first in heat two, etc in a repeating order until the slowest car.

 Stewart Friesen of Halmar Friesen Racing would win the overall heat qualifying pole, setting a time of 20.000 and an average speed of 90.000 mph.